NTNU-Digilab/gcode-script/README.md

 This new script is based on script V1.0 written by Asbjorn Steinskog (IDI) and Pasi Aalto (AB)

 @date:           27.06.2017
 @author:         Andreas Weibye
 @organisation:   Norwegian University of Science and Technology
 @copyright:      MIT License
 @version:        1.95

 ## MultiCam GCodes
+These are the important G-codes that are being used in the current script.

 G00:     High speed move (slew)          //Used between cuts
-   G01:     Linear move (machine)           //Used when cutting
+G01:     Linear move (machine)           //Used when cutting linear
-   G02:     Clockwise rotation              //Used when cutting
+G02:     Clockwise rotation              //Used when cutting arcs
-   G03:     Counterclockwise rotation       //Used when cutting
+G03:     Counterclockwise rotation       //Used when cutting arcs
-   M12:     Start laser                     //At the beginning of the cut
+M12:     Start laser                     //Used at the beginning of the cut
-   M22:     Stop laser                      //At the end of the cut
+M22:     Stop laser                      //Used at the end of the cut

+Additionally there are some G-codes added to the start and end of the file providing the machine with startup and shutdown commands.
+These can be found from the script's material server.

 ### Important note
 This script is designed to work with a chinese-brand C02 laser-cutter/engraver (unable to find exact brand and make) that uses a MultiCam firmware.